Skip To Main Content

 Distribute the First 5 Kits to New Parents as needed Participating Home Visitor Ongoing

-Collect and maintain data requirements and submit quarterly reports Participating Home Visitor along with SDCOE staff Dec.
-1, 2022
+Collect and maintain data requirements and submit quarterly reports Participating Home Visitor along with SDCOE Staff

 Stipend Application for Participation

-Home visitors that are part of a participating agency will apply directly through the CA ECE Workforce Registry.
-Log into the CA ECE Workforce Registry and click the “Stipends & Pathways” menu option, then select “Application.”
-The website provides guidance for the application process.
+Home Visitors that are part of a participating agency will apply directly through the CA ECE Workforce Registry.
+Log into the CA ECE Workforce Registry and click the “Stipends & Pathways” menu option, then select “Application”.
+The website will guide the process from there.

-* The stipend is for home visiting participants.
-If you are not currently a participant and would like to learn more about the program, contact SDCOE for details on how your agency can join.
+* The stipend is designed for participants in the Home Visitor Support Program.
+If you are not currently a participant and would like to find out more about the program, contact SDCOE for details on how your agency can join.
 (See contact information below)

 Stipend Application Window

-Upon approval, home visitors will receive a confirmation email from the CA ECE Workforce Registry.
+Upon approval, Home Visitors will receive a confirmation email from the CA Workforce.

 Stipend Application Status